-Beginning as a few students independently volunteering with the Changing Oceans research group, Undergrads Changing Oceans (UCO) has grown into their own undergraduate research and outreach team.
+Beginning as a few students independently volunteering with the Changing Oceans research group, Undergrads Changing Oceans (UCO) has grown into its own undergraduate research and outreach team.
 Our primary interests are to engage in marine research and education, and to engage others.

 With a year of experience assisting in the lab, the previous UCO team developed the skills and confidence to lead their own project.
 Their project investigated whether concentrations of microplastics currently found in ocean surface waters affect the physiological health of the sea anemone Exaiptasia palida.